 Chicago History Fair

-Producing a History Fair project goes beyond typical school activity.
-Students work on their projects for a substantial portion of the school year, they do independent research at facilities outside of school, they conduct interviews, and they draw their own conclusions about the significance of their study.
-History Fair contestants are encouraged to use the Robert R. McCormick Research Center, located inside the First Division Museum, for assistance with projects.
-Students and educators can call 630-260-8186 for project research appointments.
-We are looking forward to helping History Fair participants.
+History Fair contestants are strongly encouraged to use and benefit from the Robert R. McCormick Research Center, located inside the First Division Museum.
+For assistance with projects, students and educators can call 630-260-8186 for project research appointments.
+We are enthusiastically looking forward to helping History Fair participants.

 Noel Cabanas from Payton College Prep High School for "A Blood Revolution in the World Wars"